 All the signatures can be found here.
 I've created this tutorial using the main ones.
 Feel free to modify/remove or use different signatures.

-First we need to use freshclam to automatically download the databases.
+Then we need to use freshclam to automatically download the third party databases.
 Open the following file /etc/clamav/freshclam.conf and add this at the end: